Mortara case: Removal

 The Mortaras spent the morning of 24 June attempting to have Feletti's order overruled by either the city's cardinal legate, Giuseppe Milesi Pironi Ferretti, or the Archbishop of Bologna, Michele Viale-Prelà, but they found that neither was in the city.
 Around noon, the Mortaras decided to take steps to make the removal as painless as possible.
-Edgardo's siblings were taken to visit relatives while Marianna reluctantly agreed to spend the evening with the wife of Giuseppe Vitta, a Jewish family friend.
-Around 17:00 Momolo visited San Domenico to make one last plea to Feletti.
-The inquisitor repeated all he had said to Padovani and Moscato the previous night and told Momolo not to worry as Edgardo would be well cared for, under the protection of the Pope himself.
+Edgardo's siblings were taken to visit relatives, while Marianna reluctantly agreed to spend the evening with the wife of Giuseppe Vitta, a Jewish family friend.
+Around 17:00, Momolo visited San Domenico to make one last plea to Feletti.
+The inquisitor repeated all he had said to Padovani and Moscato the previous night and told Momolo not to worry, because Edgardo would be well cared for, under the protection of the Pope himself.
 He warned that it would benefit no-one to make a scene when the carabinieri returned that evening.

-Momolo came home to find the apartment empty apart from Vitta, Marianna's brother (also called Angelo Padovani), the two policemen and Edgardo himself.
-At about 20:00 the carabinieri arrived, in two carriages – one for Lucidi and his men, and another in which Agostini would drive Edgardo.
+Momolo went home to find the apartment empty, apart from Vitta, Marianna's brother (also called Angelo Padovani), the two policemen and Edgardo himself.
+At about 20:00, the carabinieri arrived in two carriages – one for Lucidi and his men, and another in which Agostini would drive Edgardo.
 Lucidi entered the apartment and removed Edgardo from his father's arms, prompting the two policemen who had guarded him to shed tears.
 Momolo followed the police down the stairs to the street, then fainted.
 Edgardo was passed to Agostini and driven away.

 Appeal

 Initial appeal; Morisi confronted

-With no way of knowing where the boy had been taken – Momolo found out only in early July – the Mortaras, supported by the Jewish communities in Bologna, Rome and elsewhere in Italy, initially focused on drafting appeals and trying to rally support from Jews abroad.
-The greatly expanded public voice wielded by Jews in western European countries following recent moves towards freedom of the press, coupled with Jewish political emancipation in the Kingdom of Sardinia, Britain, France and the United States, caused Mortara's removal to gain press attention far beyond anything previously given to such incidents.
-The papal government was initially disposed to simply ignore Momolo's appeals, but reconsidered after newspapers began reporting on the case; the pontifical state's many detractors seized on the episode as an example of papal tyranny.
+With no way of knowing where the boy had been taken (Momolo only found out in early July), the Mortaras, supported by the Jewish communities in Bologna, Rome and elsewhere in Italy, initially focused on drafting appeals and trying to rally support from Jews abroad.
+The greatly expanded public voice wielded by Jews in western European countries, as a result of recent moves towards increasing the freedom of the press, coupled with Jewish political emancipation in the Kingdom of Sardinia, Britain, France and the United States, caused Mortara's removal to gain press attention far beyond anything previously given to such incidents.
+The papal government was initially disposed to simply ignore Momolo's appeals, but reconsidered after newspapers began reporting on the case.
+The pontifical state's many detractors seized on the episode as an example of papal tyranny.

-Anxious to protect the Papal States' precarious diplomatic position, the Cardinal Secretary of State Giacomo Antonelli liaised with Rome's Jewish community to arrange a meeting with Momolo Mortara, and received him politely in early August 1858.
-Antonelli promised that the matter would be referred to the Pope and granted Momolo's request that he be allowed to visit Edgardo regularly in the House of Catechumens.
+Anxious to protect the Papal States' precarious diplomatic position, the Cardinal Secretary of State, Giacomo Antonelli, liaised with Rome's Jewish community to arrange a meeting with Momolo Mortara, and received him politely in early August 1858.
+Antonelli promised that the matter would be referred to the Pope, and granted Momolo's request that he be allowed to visit Edgardo regularly in the House of Catechumens.
 Kertzer cites Antonelli's concession of repeated visits, as opposed to the usual single meeting, as the first sign that the Mortara case would take on a special significance.